DeWanda Wise's Natural Skin-Care Routine Is SO Affordable

 "I was moving to L.A. and a well-meaning director was like, ‘You are going to have to straighten you hair all the time and be Barbie and fit into these hyper-Eurocentric modes of beauty and acceptance.'
 And I was like, ‘Nah, that don’t apply to me.’
 The way that I’ve found success so far has been in being me and finding work that allows me to tell my truth.

-In an essay for The Guardian, you wrote about the impact of colorism in Hollywood and in your life.
+In an essay for The Guardian, you wrote about the impact of colourism in Hollywood and in your life.
 How do you combat societal messages that tell you your skin isn't beautiful?

 "Thankfully, I took more cues from my personal life than online platforms, magazines, or film.
 My friends are from completely different backgrounds — whether that is race, class, or orientation.
 That’s been so important to my self esteem, honestly.
 I never thought about how powerful it was to be surrounded by people who love you for you.